ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-camera.rst

 Control a Camera
 ================

 This page explains how MAVLink can be used to control a camera.
-These commands are supported in ArduPilot 4.3.x and earlier:
+These commands are supported in all versions of ArduPilot:

 - MAV_CMD_DO_DIGICAM_CONTROL to take a picture
 - MAV_CMD_DO_SET_CAM_TRIGG_DIST to take pictures at regular distance intervals